IamVT07/InstaAssign/README.md

 ## 👨‍💻 Founder & Lead Developer
 * **Vaibhav Tiwari**
 * Founder, InstaAssign
-* *Final Year Tech Student | Passionate about Web Development, IoT, and building solutions that matter.*
+* Techie Guy | Passionate about Web Development, and building solutions that matter.*

 ---
 *For business inquiries, project estimates, or collaborations, please reach out via the contact section on our website.*